2026 Masters odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 4 straight winners

 Scottie Scheffler became the 18th golfer to win multiple green jackets two years ago, and several players are looking to become No. 19 at the Masters 2026.
 Reigning champion Rory McIlroy is among them, as are Jon Rahm, Hideki Matsuyama, Dustin Johnson and Jordan Spieth.
 Some will make their debuts at Augusta National when the 2026 Masters tees off Thursday, April 9.
 Chris Gotterup and Ben Griffin are hoping to join the three-man club of golfers to win the major in their first appearance.

 The top-ranked player in the world, Scheffler is the +480 favorite in the latest 2026 Masters odds.
-McIlroy is +1000 to go back-to-back, while Ludvig Aberg is +1100 to get his first major victory.
-Other contenders to utilize in 2026 Masters bets include Rahm (+1300), Xander Schauffele (+1600) and Bryson DeChambeau (+1600).
-At +25000 are both Phil Mickelson and Tiger Woods, though the latter hasn't officially ruled himself in or out.
+McIlroy is +1000 to go back-to-back.
+Bryson DeChambeau and Jon Rahm are both at +1200, with Ludvig Aberg and Xander Schauffele both at +1600.
 Before locking in any 2026 Masters picks, making any PGA DFS picks on sites like FanDuel or DraftKings, or entering any 2026 Masters one-and-done picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.